The memorial park’s founder, Bill Heasman, explains how he conceived the idea for the mausoleum.

 Crypts in this first phase of Brightwater Memorial Park have now been released for sale.

-When completed, there will be no more than 690 crypts in the two buildings, as well as a very limited number of family rooms.
+When fully completed, there will be no more than 690 crypts in the two buildings, as well as a very limited number of family rooms.